Rape, abuse, death of girls at Guatemala home burned by fire

 "I saw how they burned, how they screamed, how they died," she said.

 She fainted.
 When she came to, somebody had finally opened the door.
-She ran out, and the staff doused the girls with water until ambulances arrived.
+She ran out.

 The girl suffered burns on both arms, a shoulder and part of her face.
-For many, it was too late.
 By 9 a.m., 19 of the girls were dead, burned and asphyxiated.
 Twenty-one more between the ages of 13 and 17 would die at local hospitals over the next few days.

 Kimberly Palencia Ortiz was one of the dead.
 The 17-year-old had been a ward of the state for nearly a year.
 Her father was in prison, her mother had disappeared, and her grandmother did not have the means to take care of her.